-Meet The Team: Mark Essam - Training and Development Manager
+Meet The Team: Mark Essam - Training and Development Officer

-“We're in quite a fast-paced, changing industry so there'll always be a need for training to keep people up to date with the latest changes, whether that be through webinars or in-house training,” so says Mark Essam, Winn Solicitors' Training and Development.
+“We're in quite a fast-paced, changing industry so there'll always be a need for training to keep people up to date with the latest changes, whether that be through webinars or in-house training,” so says Mark Essam, Winn Solicitors' Training and Development Officer.

 Mark joined Winns in October 2017, and has since been set the task of further expanding our training and development offering.
 A sweeping remit, a large part of that role has been to take the reins of the new intranet system-shaping the content and functionality to create an essential space for staff to find the resources that they need.